progilegui/ENVS-193DS_workshop-07/README.md

 ## General information

-What is this repo for?
+This repo is for practicing forking and for reference for linear models.

-Whose repo is it?
-Who is contributing to it?
+It is originally from fjoyce, and I am contributing to the forked version.

 ## Data and file information